 Dioxin can permanently affect sperm quality and lower sperm count in boys in their prime reproductive years if a pregnant woman is exposed to it.
 They are powerful carcinogens and can also affect the immune and reproductive systems.

-They are found in animal products like meat, eggs and milk, so they are harder to avoid.
-Cutting down on animal products where possible is best to avoid Dioxin!
+Found in animal products like meat, eggs, and milk, they are harder to avoid.
+So, cutting down on animal products where possible is best to avoid Dioxin!

 Atrazine, Perchlorate, Arsenic and Lead

 Atrazine is a drinking water contaminant.
-It has been linked to breast tumors, delayed puberty and prostate inflammation in animals, and some research has linked it to prostate cancer in people.
+Delayed puberty, Breast tumors, and prostate inflammation in animals have linked Atrazine to these risks.
+Even more, some research has linked it to prostate cancer in people.
 Drinking water also contains perchlorate, which competes with iodine.
 This impacts the thyroid, affecting your hormone balance.
-Arsenic and lead can be found in drinking water too!
+Drinking water has traces of arsenic and lead as well!

-Purchasing a water filter that is made to remove atrazine, perchlorate, arsenic and lead is advised!
+Purchase a water filter made to remove atrazine, perchlorate, arsenic, and lead!

 Phthalates

-Phthalates have been linked to hormone changes, lower sperm count, less mobile sperm, birth defects in the male reproductive system, obesity, diabetes and thyroid irregularities.
+Hormone changes, lower sperm count, less mobile sperm, birth defects in the male reproductive system, obesity, diabetes, and thyroid irregularities are linked to Phthalates.

-Avoid plastic food containers, and check children toy labels.
+Therefore, try avoiding plastic food containers, and check children’s toy labels.
 Avoid plastic wrap made from PVC.
-Check your beauty products - if they say the word 'fragrance' only, avoid them as it's a hidden word for Phthalates.
+Check your beauty products – if they say the word ‘fragrance’ only, avoid them as it’s a hidden word for Phthalates.

 Mercury

-Mercury can be found in contaminated seafood.
+Contaminated seafood has traces of Mercury.
 Pregnant women are the most at risk from the toxic effects of mercury, as it can interfere with fetal brain development.
-Mercury is also known to bind directly to one particular hormone that regulates women’s menstrual cycle and ovulation.
+Mercury binds directly to one particular hormone that regulates women’s menstrual cycle and ovulation.

 Ensure you are purchasing wild salmon and farmed trout in order to avoid contaminated fish.